-The cookie set to strict means that the browser just send the cookie if the request was made in the website that originally stablished the cookie.
+The cookie set to strict means that the browser only sends the cookie if the request was made in the website that originally established the cookie.

-The default values can be overwritten setting the configuration item security_content_policy in the configuration file, opCommon.json.
+The default values can be overwritten by setting the configuration item security_content_policy under the authentication section in the configuration file, opCommon.json.